Environmental and Natural Resources Law Clinic

 Saving Passamaquoddy Bay

-In addition, we received a favorable ruling from the district court judge in our ancillary lawsuit involving our Freedom of Information Act (FOIA) requests for records from BIA in support of our claims.
+In addition, we recently received a favorable ruling from the district court judge in our ancillary lawsuit involving our Freedom of Information Act (FOIA) requests for records from BIA in support of our claims.
 The court held that BIA had violated its obligation to conduct a search “reasonably calculated to uncover all relevant documents" and warned BIA that it must take steps to improve its compliance with FOIA.
 Our Passamaquoddy clients are pleased and hopeful that the court's rebuke will prompt BIA to be more responsive to public information requests in the future.
 The court has also granted the ENRLC a significant attorney fee award, which will offset the costs of pursuing this action and help us to continue providing pro bono legal assistance in matters serving the public interest.